PSY 652: Research Methods in Psychology I

 Add a facet

-Perhaps rather than putting all countries on one plot, we’d prefer to have a separate plot for each region.
+Rather than putting all countries on one plot, perhaps we’d prefer to have a separate plot for each region.
 We can use the facet_wrap() function to accomplish this.
 This is an example of a Facet layer.
 To use the function, be sure to add a + sign at the end of the last line of code, return to a new line, and then list the function name.
 Inside the parentheses, list a tilde (~) and then the variable you want to facet by (region).
 Additionally, use the ncol and nrow arguments within the facet_wrap() function to request 2 columns and 4 rows.

-A Transformation for GDP
+A transformation for GDP

 GDP has a vast range ($259 for Burundi to $187,267 for Lichtenstein), with most countries stacked toward the lower end of GDP.
 As you’ll learn about in Module 15, it’s often useful to apply a non-linear transformation to these types of heavily skewed variables.
 This is a form of a Statistics/Transformation layer.

-Apply the transformation layer
+Add a transformation layer

-Explore Coordinates
+Explore coordinates

 The argument to the function needed here is xlim for x-axis limits.
 To restrict the graph to x scores between 1 and 25,000 we use: